U.S. moves forward with attack helicopter sale to Iraq

 But the Apache sale was held up for months by concerns from lawmakers about how the helicopters would be used.

-Senator Robert Menendez of New Jersey, a Democrat who chairs the Senate Foreign Relations Committee, withheld support for those plans due to concerns around how Washington could ensure that security forces under Maliki, a Shi‘ite increasingly at odds with minority Sunnis, use the helicopters prudently.
+Senator Robert Menendez of New Jersey, a Democrat who chairs the Senate Foreign Relations Committee, withheld support for those plans because of concerns about how Washington could ensure that security forces under Maliki, a Shi‘ite increasingly at odds with minority Sunnis, use the helicopters prudently.

 A Senate aide said that the committee had signed off on the lease and sale of the helicopters after the State Department “engaged with us extensively this month.”